 The updated understanding is that the offense has been changed from “entering to an adulterous marriage” to the offending mate being “guilty of adultery”; and that “Remarriage brings a Scriptural end to the previous marriage; forgiveness or rejection on the part of the innocent mate is no longer possible.”

-In other words, Watchtower is saying that the offense of adultery can occur in two settings: an extra-marital affair while both mates are married; and by an unscriptural divorce and remarriage; the extra-marital affair setting allows the opportunity to grant forgiveness or rejection by the innocent mate; the latter setting does not; both settings can end the previous marriage.
+In other words, Watchtower is saying that the offense of adultery can occur in two settings: an extra-marital affair while both mates are married; and by an unscriptural divorce and remarriage.
+The extra-marital affair setting allows an opportunity to grant forgiveness or rejection by the innocent mate; the latter setting does not.
+Both settings can end the previous marriage.

 This new light or adjustment now means that the abusive husband outlined in the earlier example now has the “scriptural freedom to remarry” and continue the cycle of domestic violence.

 What can the Governing Body say to these affected wives?
 “Well it was your choice, we are not the ones who suffered by not remarrying; you did.
 We got what we wanted and it was your undivided time and attention devoted to spiritual activities.
 We sincerely hope that with this new adjustment, you can continue to remain spiritually strong as we are in the last days of the last days”.
 Any such similar responses for opportunities missed and time lost reflects the coldhearted, heartless, unchristian and unChrist-like spirit of the Governing Body.

 Watchtower has a known history for not apologizing when changes in doctrine adversely affects the lives of Jehovah’s Witnesses.
 1975 is a classic example.
 The child abuse issue pandemic is another matter that they have not apologized for.
 One should not be surprised if no apology is also given for this new adjustment on divorce and remarriage.